CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 `pcluster ssh -v -Y -i ~/your-key.pem --cluster-name cmaq`

+## Verify Software

-## Verify the Parallel Cluster contains the software pre-loaded on the /shared volume from the snapshot
+The software is pre-loaded on the /shared volume of the Parallel Cluster.
+The software was previously loaded and saved to the snapshot.

 `ls /shared/build`